hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/058_maya_and_the_evolution_of_the_conception_of_god.md

 materialists, and Buddhists, creeds, opinions, and speculations of every phase and variety, some of a most startling character, living side by side.
-Preachers of all sects go about reaching and getting adherents, and at the very gates of the temples of gods, the Brâhmins — to their credit be it said — allow even the materialists to stand and give forth their opinions.
+Preachers of all sects go about reaching and getting adherents, and at the very gates of the temples of gods, the Brāhmins — to their credit be it said — allow even the materialists to stand and give forth their opinions.